sus0/Nightmare/README.md

 ##Description
 Nightmare is a 2D platformer adventure game.
 Single player and multiplayer modes are both available.

 * Single-player: Growing up is never easy.
 Everyone has overcome some fear, in any form, when they are a kid.
-This is more about storytelling than a true adventure game, aiming to inspiring people to rcognize and accept themselves.
+This is more about storytelling than a true adventure game, aiming to inspire people to recognize and accept themselves.
 * Multiplayer: When the darkness falls in the ghost town, the mysterious creatures come out and hunt for fears.
 This is a battle between the little girl (the protagonist) and the dark creatures.
 The two players are placed into two teams- they either play the girl or one of the dark creatures.